Breach of contract

 With a detailed and comprehensive contract between businesses, it is less likely that a court will overrule exclusion or limitation of liability clauses agreed.
 However, this is possible, so it’s always advisable that any exclusions or limitations are proportionate and reasonable.

-If you have a breach of contract claim and want to get our professional opinion on exclusion or limitation clauses, please do get in contact.
+If you have a breach of contract claim or issue and want to get our professional opinion, please do get in contact.

 Entire agreement and non-reliance clauses